-and the control only compression If your application calls library functions, the library objects included in the image are not execute-only compliant.
+3 1 If your application calls library functions, the library objects included in the image are not execute-only compliant.
 You must ensure these objects are not assigned to an execute-only memory region.
 Note Arm does not provide libraries that are built without literal pools.
-The libraries still use literal pools, ever when you use the -mexecute-only option.
+The libraries still use literal pools, even when you use the -mexecute-only option.